henrykoaus/my_dev_portfolio/README.md

 Using NextJS with TypeScript and Tailwind CSS, and Gemini API for the AI Assist,

-This web app is truly made for my Portfolio (Henry)
+This web app is truly made for my own Portfolio (Henry)